Controlled-access highway: Vietnam

-At present, the expressway system of Vietnam is 895 km long.
-Under the government's plan, the national expressway system will have a total length of 6,411 km.
+At present, the expressway system of Vietnam is 3,345 km long.
+The Vietnamese government plans to complete the national expressway system with a total length of 9,000 km by 2045.
 The expressway system in Vietnam is separate from the national highway system.

 Most of the expressways are located in the North, especially around Hanoi.
 Of the 21 expressways in Vietnam, 8 emanate from Hanoi and 14 are in the north, with a length of 1,368 km.
 The first expressway in Vietnam is the Ho Chi Minh City - Trung Luong Expressway, which is inaugurated and opened for traffic on 3 February 2010.

 Currently, most of the expressways in Vietnam are four-lane highways, with some routes like Ha Noi - Haiphong, and Phap Van - Cau Gie being six-lane.
 The only elevated expressway in Vietnam is Mai Dich - Thanh Tri Bridge (also known as the third beltway in Hanoi).
 The cost of building Vietnam's highways is one of the most expensive in the world, with an average cost of $12 million per kilometre.
 Compared with China, where there are similarities, their highway costs only $5 million per kilometre, where in the US and European countries, costs $3–4 million per kilometre.

 According to road traffic laws of Vietnam, an expressway is a road for motor vehicles, with a divider separating opposing traffic directions, no at-grade crossings with intersecting roads, fully equipped facilities to ensure continuous traffic flow, safety and short journey times, and access allowed only at interchanges.